MillieVidot/MillieVidot/README.md

 - 🔭 I’m currently working on an Olympic Events Portal App!
 - 🌱 I’m currently learning API
 - 👯 I’m looking to collaborate on anything.
-- 💬 Ask me about UX
+- 💬 Let's talk about UX
 - 📫 How to reach me: camillavidot@gmail.com